 The only organization dedicated solely to helping state boards advance equity and excellence in public education.

-The National Association of State Boards of Education (NASBE) is seeking a creative, organized, personable individual interested in nonprofit communications and publishing work in education policy to join our team as a Communications Intern for Fall 2023, with preference for a candidate who could also serve through Spring 2024.
+The National Association of State Boards of Education (NASBE) is seeking a creative, organized, personable individual interested in nonprofit communications and publishing work in education policy to join our team as a Communications Intern for Summer 2026, with preference for a candidate who could also serve through Fall 2026.

 Responsibilities